pip-services/pip-services-docs/content/en/python/commons/validate/_index.md

 #### [ValidationException](validation_exception)
 Errors in schema validation.
-Validation errors are usually generated based in [ValidationResult](validation_result).
+Validation errors are usually generated based on [ValidationResult](validation_result).
 If using strict mode, warnings will also raise validation exceptions.

 #### [ValidationResult](validation_result)